puffyracoon/Arcdps-Log-Uploader/README.md

 - **DISCONNECTED:** Cannot connect to dps.report or the local web server failed to start.
 This could be due to an internet issue or another program using the same port.
 - **SLEEPING:** (Feature not yet implemented) The application will pause when Guild Wars 2 is not running.

+## Troubleshooting

+If the application is not working correctly or crashes, please check the **`app_log.txt`** file.
+This file is created in the same folder as the `.exe` and contains detailed status messages and error reports that can help identify the problem.

 ## How to Build from Source

 If you want to modify the code or build the executable yourself: